otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

                 }
             }

-            // If no two elements were swapped by inner loop, then break if (!isSwapped) break;
+            // If no two members were swapped by inner loop, then break if (!isSwapped) break;
         }
     }